 - Total tax obligation: ₹19,00,000

-If the individual were earning within the threshold, say ₹50,000, the total tax liability would be ₹15,000, which is a lesser value in the absence of the surcharge.
+If the individual were earning within the threshold, say ₹50,000, the total tax liability would be ₹15,000.
+It is a lesser value in the absence of the surcharge.

 Scenario 2: With Marginal Relief